Ultrawipf/OpenFFBoard_wiki/Linux-FFB-setup.md

     ```
     sudo udevadm trigger
     ```
 5. Check to make sure the udev rule was applied, openffboard should report 0 for `flatness` and `fuzz`.
+(Requires the joyutils package)
     ```
     $ evdev-joystick --s /dev/input/by-id/usb-Open_FFBoard_FFBoard_*-event-joystick